Greenhouse gas emissions projections

 6. Sulphur Oxides

-In Canada, the main sources of sulphur oxides (SOx) emissions include the metallurgical industry, coal-fired electricity generation, and natural gas processing.
+In Canada, the main sources of sulphur oxides (SOx) emissions include:

 7. Volatile organic compounds

-VOCs emissions in Canada have been declining over the years and are projected to continue to decrease into the early projection period.
-This reduction is mainly driven by regulations targeting methane and VOCs emissions in the upstream Oil and Gas sector, as well as the establishment of VOCs concentration limits in specific consumer products.
-Furthermore, the anticipated reduction in demand for gasoline and diesel in the Transportation sector, along with decreasing biomass use in residential buildings, further contributes to this positive trend.
-However, it is anticipated that VOCs emissions may rise after 2025 due to the expected increase in light oil production.
+VOCs emissions in Canada have been declining over the years and are projected to continue decreasing in the pre-2030 projection period.
+This reduction is mainly driven by regulations targeting CH4 and VOCs emissions in the upstream Oil and Gas sector, as well as the establishment of VOCs concentration limits in specific consumer products.
+Moreover, the expected reduction in demand for gasoline and diesel in the Transportation sector, along with reduced biomass use in residential buildings, further contribute to this positive trend.
+However, VOCs emissions are expected to remain stable after 2030 due to anticipated economic activity growth within the Heavy Industry sector and light manufacturing subsector.

 8. Black Carbon